 - HEPA (High-Efficiency Particulate Air) filters are an unequivocal must

-- A pre-filter that acts as the first line of defense
+- A pre-filter that acts as the first line of defence

 - A secondary filter to increase the effectiveness of the unit

 Do I really need an air filter?
 The pollution in my area isn’t that bad…

 If your home has poor ventilation, pollutants, dust, smoke, cooking fumes and pet dander may become highly concentrated.
-As reminder, there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds).
-This VOC can be the real health hazards.
-Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furnitures and dyed fabrics, plastics, carpets and insulation can all give off chemicals that not good for your body.
-So even if you’re lucky enough to live in a pollution free wilderness, your indoor spaces could probably do with a decent method of purification.
+As a reminder, there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds).
+This VOC can be real health hazards.
+Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furniture and dyed fabrics, plastics, carpets and insulation can all give off chemicals that not good for your body.
+So even if you’re lucky enough to live in a pollution-free wilderness, your indoor spaces could probably do with a decent method of purification.

 As manufacturing our own clean air sadly becomes a daily part of our lives, the market has become saturated with products that claim to use amazing technologies and what appears in some cases to be downright wizardry to purify your home. reviews.com has a word of warning about certain purifiers you may find a little more friendly on your wallet but a lot less friendly for your lungs stating of the three listed below: “they may work, but there aren’t proven effective like charcoal and true HEPA filters — and there’s one we actively avoided.”

 “UV filters attempt to sanitize the air by zapping particles with rays of ultraviolet light as they pass through.
-The GermGuardian unit that we looked at is offers this feature.
+The GermGuardian unit that we looked at offers this feature.
 Unfortunately, the jury is out on whether it actually works.
 “UV light doesn’t have effective proven results in air purifiers,” Fatima Puri, air quality specialist at AlenCorp, told us.
 “Air moves way too quick.’”